 This information about apprenticeships applies to Northern Ireland.

-In Northern Ireland the Apprenticeship Incentive Scheme is available to all employers to support the recruitment of new apprentices.
+More information on the financial incentives available to all employers to support the recruitment of new apprentices can be found here.

 Currently in Northern Ireland, hair and beauty apprentices must be aged between 16 and 24.

 NHBF Members can download free deeds of apprenticeship for use in Northern Ireland.

 - Beauty therapy

 Hair and beauty apprentices must complete level 2 before progressing to level 3.